Steady, As She Goes

-"Steady, As She Goes" is the debut single of American rock band the Raconteurs from their first album, Broken Boy Soldiers (2006).
+"Steady, As She Goes" is the debut single of American rock band the Raconteurs from their debut album, Broken Boy Soldiers (2006).
 In early 2006, a limited-edition 7-inch vinyl record was released as a double A-sided single with the relatively unpromoted "Store Bought Bones" as the flipside.
-A CD version of "Steady, As She Goes" was released on April 24, 2006, with the B-side "Bane Rendition".
+"Steady, As She Goes" was released to radio on March 20, 2006 and retail on April 24, with the B-side "Bane Rendition".
 Two further vinyl releases were produced: the first (marked 'B') with "Store Bought Bones" as the B-side; the second (marked 'C') an acoustic rendition of "Steady, As She Goes" with "Call It a Day" as the B-side.

 In the United States, the song reached number 54 on the Billboard Hot 100 and number one on the Modern Rock Tracks chart.
 It achieved top-10 success in the UK and Denmark, peaking at number four in both countries.